-All of us pleasure seeking foodies can tap into our inner Horse, not be corralled or constrained, seize gutsy, take more and more brazen, luscious leaps and conjure to our heart’s content.
+All of us pleasure seeking foodies can tap into our inner Rooster, not be corralled or constrained, seize gutsy, take more and more brazen, luscious leaps and conjure to our heart’s content.
 Ignite your palates!

 I can't wait to throw on some great tunes (because cooking without music is like a bee without a buzz) and play with some sumptuous new flavours and ingredients, not knowing where they might take us……Into the Mystic......perhaps....

 Though, as we go, please be patient with this Forest-Dweller, as I continue to learn the blogging ropes.....as I figure out how to make my blog good lookin', with lots of what I like best and even more of what you like best.

 Stay tuned, much more to come.
 Goodies from here, recipes from there.
 What I'm cookin' up these days in My Okanagan Kitchen, as I gaze upon the beautiful forests of Trepanier, up above the lakeside hamlet of Peachland in BC's beautiful Wine Country.
 Family feasts, down home comfort and tasty little treats.